mordak/Term48/README.md

 Term48 is a terminal emulator for BlackBerry.
-It implements (relevant parts of) the [ECMA-48 standard][ecma], but also includes some other control sequences to make it compliant with the qansi terminfo specification.
+It implements (relevant parts of) the [ECMA-48 standard][ecma], but also includes some other control sequences to make it compliant with the xterm-256color terminfo specification.
 It is a work in progress, but is good enough to be used regularly by the author.

 You can get Term48 from BB World.

 [http://appworld.blackberry.com/webstore/content/26272878/](http://appworld.blackberry.com/webstore/content/26272878/)

-The current version runs on the Passport.
+The current version runs on BB10 devices, and requires version >= 10.3.
 An older version is available for the Playbook.

 To compile Term48, you will need some additional libraries: